cslarsen/csl.name/README.md

 Building
 --------

+Install packages with

+    $ gem install bundler
+    $ bundle install

+Then build everything with

   * `make -j` builds the site locally in `_site`
   * `make -j serve` builds and serves HTTP on localhost:4000
   * `make -j dist` builds and publishes to the web